NFE INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That New Fortress Energy Inc. Investors With Substantial Losses Have Opportunity To Le...

-NEW YORK, Sept.
-30, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against New Fortress energy Inc. ("New Fortress" or "the Company") (NASDAQ: NFE ) and certain of its officers.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
+01, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against New Fortress energy Inc. (“New Fortress” or“the Company”) (NASDAQ: NFE) and certain of its officers.

 Class Definition